openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 * Divide the estimated total enrollment of the course run by 10,000.

-* Use the result as the number of auto cohort groups to create.
+* Use the result as the number of automatic cohort groups to create.

 For example, two days before it starts, a course has an enrollment of 80,000 students.
-To create small communities within the discussions, the course team enables the cohort feature and creates eight auto cohort groups.
+To create small communities within the discussions, the course team enables the cohort feature and creates eight automatic cohort groups.
 As they visit the **Discussion** page and view the discussion components in the course content, students are assigned to one of the cohorts.
 In divided discussion topics, students read and respond to contributions made by other members of the same cohort only.